mpeeples2008/ArchNetSci/_book/10-diffusion.md

 ##             50             65             33             51             24
 ```

-Next, in order to investigate how these different adopters related to other node attributes we will create a data frame containing these `toa_class` values as well as the beginning dates of each site and then create boxplot of beginning date by `toa_class`.
+Next, in order to investigate how these different adopters related to other node attributes we will create a data frame containing these `toa_class` values as well as the beginning dates of each site and then create box plot of beginning date by `toa_class`.

 ```r